dakotawinslow/Hoplite/Readme.md

     - Leader bot receives controller inputs, calculates target locations for all bots
     - Each bot moves to target location, receiving updates about its location from the simulator

+    - Things I have learned
+        - There is a robust simulation environment already built in gazebo!
+        - ... but it only support 4-wheel-diff and Ackerman mode, making it useless here. sad.
+        - I think we might be able to leverage the basic structure, but modify 4-wheel diff mode to instead move by raw vectors (which is how we command the motion platform in mecanum mode anyway)

 - Port simulation to mocap space
     - Replace simulator data with Mocap data while retaining same logic and heirarchy